-AHDO supports members through activities, conferences, professional certifications and accreditation of organisations.
-AHDO publishes books, white papers and research on human development.
+AHDO provides its individual and corporate members with research, conferences, professional certifications and accreditation in human development.
+AHDO also publishes books and white papers and organises thought leadership activities in human development.

 Phuc did his academic studies to become an educator and then worked in worked in HR roles at several multinationals.
 He set up the first organisation for HR professionals in Vietnam in 2001.
 Phuc was always convinced that no single country could meet the human development challenges taking place in the ASEAN region and became an early founder of AHDO.

 After studies in International Relations in the UK, she returned to Malaysia to lead human development functions in HR, organisational development, change management and strategy at companies like Microsoft, Nestle, AirAsia X and SP Setia Berhad.
 Nadiah is a well-known speaker and has been active in growing communities.
 She is a Council member for Malaysian Employers Federation and board member for their MEF Academy.
 She also plays active roles in an advisory capacity for several NGOs.

 Eddie did his studies in Singapore and then gained experience as Regional Chief Human Resource Officer in a multinational company where he was responsible for 24 countries in the Asia Pacific region.
 He then became Executive Director of Singapore Human Resources Institute (SHRI) while working as a strategist, business advisor and mentor.
 He joined AHDO as Executive Director in 2020.

 Bob Aubrey has led a varied career as entrepreneur, writer, teacher, business consultant and founder of international institutions.
 He has lived in USA, Europe, China and Singapore and his work has taken him to more than 25 countries across 6 continents.
 As a professor, he has taught at business schools in Europe and Asia and published 12 books on different aspects of human development.